lpessoa/lpessoa/README.md

 ### Wubba-lubba-dub-dub 👋

 - 🔭 full stack developer keen on cool new technologies
+- 👯 I’m looking to collaborate on golang open source projects
-- 🌱 I’m currently learning about real time data processing
+- 🌱 I’m currently learning about distributed databases like cockroach db.
 - 💬 Love to chat about architectural decisions and new technologies of course

 <!--